cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 title: "React beginner tutorial: implementing the board game Go"
 ---

 [React][1] is &ldquo;a javascript library for building user interfaces&rdquo;.
 If you haven't done so already, I highly recommend you watch [Pete Hunt's presentation][2] on React's design principles.
-React has a relatively simple library, especially when compared to full-fledged MVC frameworks like Angular, Ember, Backbone, and the rest.
+React is a relatively simple library, especially when compared to full-fledged MVC frameworks like Angular, Ember, Backbone, and the rest.
 It's a pleasure to work with, so let's get started.

 Note: There's code fragments sprinkled throughout this post.
 To see the source code for the final application, check out my [Github repository][7].

 Today, we'll be implementing the board game [Go][3].
 If you don't know how to play, that's okay.
-All you need to know for now is that players alternatate placing stones on intersections of the board's grid to capture their opponent's stones and claim the greatest amount of territory.
+All you need to know for now is that players alternate placing stones on intersections of the board's grid to capture their opponent's stones and claim the greatest amount of territory.
 Take a look at the [live preview][4] to get an idea of what we'll be building.

 Let's start with `index.html`.